Humbucker: Stacked coils

+as well as other tonal differences resulting from the second coil having the magnet through it also.

+In some designs one of the coils simply has no magnet, or is magnetically isolated.
+The inverted signal of this coil only serves to cancel out the hum picked up by the other coil, with the actual string signal remaining unaffected.
+This is often used on bass guitars, where the type of pickup used has a greater effect on the instrument's overall sound, and the lower range of notes and their fundamental frequencies can match frequencies typically more heavily affected by hum.
+This is often called a "stacked" pickup, because the coils are most often "stacked" vertically, with the coil containing magnets placed closer to the strings.

+Rail Humbuckers (Full Size)

 Another design known as the rail humbucker features a single magnetic component spanning across the entire string width of the instrument.
-These pickups look like a normal mini-humbucker, except without the typical dots corresponding to the magnetic pole-pieces.
-This is sometimes expanded into a normal-size "quadrail", or double humbucker, effectively combining 4 coils connected in series to produce an extremely high-output pickup.
+These pickups are similar in size to single and double coil pickup, replacing the 6 slugs/magnets per coil.
+This is sometimes expanded into a double sized "quadrail", or double humbucker, effectively combining 4 coils connected together to produce an extremely high-output pickup.
 The Kent Armstrong "Motherbucker" is an example of such an overpowered pickup.

-The same type of rails can also be found in a normal-size humbucker, however.
+The same type of rails can also be found in a normal-size humbucker.
 Heavy metal guitarist Dimebag Darrell made heavy use of this type of pickup wired in the bridge position.
-These tend to also sound fuller and have a higher output and bass response than the single coil-size version.
+These tend to have a higher output and bass response than the single coil-sized versions.
 DiMarzio has designed and sold many such pickups.